restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 * Bumped up paperclip version in the Gemfile.
 Anything above 2.3.0 is OK.
 Choose your version wisely.
 * Migration file: [[https://raw.github.com/twg/comfortable-mexican-sofa/master/db/migrate/upgrades/07_upgrade_to_1_6_0.rb]]
 * Don't forget to `rails g cms` if not using asset pipeline.
+* You also might need to refresh thumbnails for previously uploaded images with: `rake paperclip:refresh CLASS=Cms::File`